THE REPRODUCTION OF TECHNOLOGICAL PROMISE

 The discussion will analyse the construction and exchange of technology between China and other countries whereby technology as social and cultural phenomena will be examined.
 Moreover, the panellists will expand on ideas of labour organisation, ideologies and the imaginations of power, amongst others, contributing to the maintenance and transformation of nationalism, financialisation, and governance.

-This is the second event in a series of online programming for Hang's Fellowship project 'Remote Affinity: Working Together From a Distance' and will precede her final project outcome in November 2021.
+This is the second event in a series of online programming for Hang's Fellowship project 'Remote Affinity: Working Together From a Distance' and will precede her final project outcome.

 Bookings for this event have now closed.